Image Image Image Image Image Image Image Image Image

 Four annual competitions will be adjudicated:

-• Proposals received by February 1, May 1, September 1, and December 1
+• Proposals must be received by February 15, May 15, September 15, and December 15

-• Proposals will be adjudicated by an interdisciplinary committee chaired by the Associate Vice-President, International Partnerships
+• After submission to OVPI, proposals will be adjudicated by an interdisciplinary committee chaired by the Associate Vice-President, International Partnerships